MalcolmGov/SpurgeonProperty/replit.md

 - **June 21, 2025 - Sign In Button Removal**: Removed "Sign In" button from header navigation across all pages per user request for cleaner property detail page presentation.
 Removed both desktop and mobile versions of the Sign In button while maintaining all other navigation elements and functionality.

+- **June 21, 2025 - Logo Color Update to Purple**: Updated SpurgeonProperty logo from blue to purple styling to match website color scheme.
+Redesigned logo component with purple background (purple-600), white "SP" initials in rounded box, and white text for "SPURGEON Property".
+Logo now aligns with the purple branding theme used throughout the platform.

 - **June 21, 2025 - Comprehensive Gradient Heading Update**: Applied consistent purple-to-orange gradient styling across all major headings throughout the application including "Your Gateway to Premium Properties", "Featured Properties", "Why Choose Spurgeon Property?", "Your Personal Property Assistant" on homepage, "Advanced Property Search" on Properties page, "About Spurgeon Property" on About page, "Sell Your Property with Confidence" on Sell Property page, and "Rental Properties" on Rentals page.
 All headings now feature unified gradient coloring from purple-600 to orange-500 for cohesive brand presentation.

 - **June 21, 2025 - Featured Properties Limit Adjustment**: Reduced homepage featured properties display from 4 to 3 cards for cleaner presentation.
 Updated search filters to show 3 featured properties when browsing and 6 results when actively searching.
 Maintains optimal visual balance on homepage while providing expanded results during search interactions.